The Forensic Technology Behind Your Favourite T.V Detectives

 So, next time you settle in for your favourite crime scene drama, take a closer look at the technology involved in solving the crime and see how many you can spot!

-Our team are at the International Association for Identification Conference to showcase these ground breaking technologies between July 31 – August 6.
-Come down and visit us on stand 401.
+Our team are at the International Association for Identification Conference to showcase these ground breaking technologies between August 11-17.
+Come down and visit us on stands 303 and 402

 Leave a Reply